-The majority of each block grant recipient's budget should go toward project development and project implementation.
+The majority of each block grant recipient's budget should go toward project implementation.
 Block grant recipients may conduct work toward each deliverable in parallel or sequentially as is appropriate for their region and the successful implementation of their grant.